Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Fluorescent bulbs can be disposed of at the Stevens Street Recycling Center for no charge.
 Permit and sticker are required.

 Motor oil is prohibited from disposal in regular rubbish.
 Stoneham residents are allowed to bring their used motor oil (5 gallon limit, identification required) to the Reading Department of Public Works at Newcrossing Road in Reading, Saturday from 8 a.m. to noon.
+Please note, after April 1, 2020, the Reading DPW will no longer be accepting motor oil from Stoneham Residents.
+Please contact Stoneham DPW for further information.

 Propane tanks are prohibited from disposal in regular rubbish.
 Contact the facility where the tanks were filled or please visit the Department of Environmental Protection's website for more information.